Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Havdal, City of Pearls.md

 ### Merchant Escorts
 Lighter warships designed to protect the city's vital trade routes.
 Usually armed with small cannons to deter pirates or smaller enemy fleets.
 Designed for high speeds and manoeuvrability.
 ## Outer Seawall
 The seawall is a massive structure of stone and iron, stretching in a crescent shape around the harbor.
-Its outer surface is lined with boulders to absorb the force of waves and discourage ramming ships, while the top if flat and wide, serving as a platform for soldiers and siege weaponry.
+Its outer surface is lined with boulders to absorb the force of waves and discourage ramming ships, while the top is flat and wide, serving as a platform for soldiers and siege weaponry.
 Rising some 12 feet above the surface of the waterline and extending 20 feet below, the wall is designed to deter even the largest of enemy ships.
 It is reinforced with layers of iron plating to resist enemy cannon fire.

 At regular intervals along the seawall, **defensive towers** rise another 30 feet.
 Each tower is equipped with ballistae for firing massive bolts capable of piercing the hulls of enemy ships.
 Some towers are also equipped with catapults, capable of launching fiery projectiles or heavy stones at approaching vessels.
 # Organizations